-629: Appeals from Denial of Application for Abatement - Appellate Tax Board
+629: Appeals from Denial or Deemed Denial of Application for Abatement to the Appellate Tax Board

-629. Appeals from Denial of Application for Abatement - Appellate Tax Board
+629. Appeals from Denial or Deemed Denial of Application for Abatement to the Appellate Tax Board

-A taxpayer whose application for abatement has been denied in whole or in part by the Commissioner under G.L. c.
+A taxpayer whose application for abatement has either been denied in whole or in part by the Commissioner under G.L. c.
 62C, §§ 36, 37 or 38, or deemed denied under G.L. c.
-58A, § 6 may appeal the denial to the Appellate Tax Board (ATB) by filing a petition within 60 days of the Commissioner's notice of abatement denial, as provided by G.L. c.
+58A, § 6 (collectively, an “abatement denial”), may appeal the abatement denial to the Appellate Tax Board (ATB or Board) by filing a petition within 60 days of the date of the Commissioner's notice of abatement denial, as provided by G.L. c.
 62C, § 39, or within six months of a deemed denial, as provided by G.L. c.
 58AC, § 6.
-[See AP 627.9 for explanation of denials and deemed denials.
-The taxpayer must pay a minimum fee of $65 (or 10¢ per $100 of Abatement requested if greater to a maximum of $5,000) to the ATB when the petition is filed.
-831 CMR 1.10.
-A copy of the petition must be served on the Commissioner by mailing or hand delivering such petition to the Department of Revenue's Litigation Bureau, P.O.
+[See AP 627.9 for explanation of denials and deemed denials.]
+The taxpayer must pay a minimum fee of $65.00, or $0.10 per $100.00 of Abatement requested, if greater, to a maximum of $5,000.00 upon filing a petition with the ATB.
+[See 831 CMR 1.10.]
+A copy of the ATB date-stamped petition must be served on the Commissioner by mailing or hand delivering such petition to the Department of Revenue's Litigation Bureau, P.O.
 Box 9565, 100 Cambridge Street, 7th Floor, Boston, MA 02114.
-A taxpayer may appeal a denial or deemed denial to the ATB regardless of whether the tax being contested has been paid ( see AP 627.2); in most cases, filing the petition will stay collection of the tax.
+A taxpayer may appeal an abatement denial to the ATB regardless of whether the tax being contested has been paid [See AP 627.2]; in most cases, filing the petition will stay collection of the tax.
 [See G.L. c.
 62C, § 32.]

 With respect to the estate tax, the ATB has exclusive jurisdiction to hear appeals of abatement denials regarding the value of an asset of the estate.
 [See G.L. c.
 62C, § 39(a)].
 For all other matters arising under G.L. c.
-65C (other than the valuation of an asset), a taxpayer may appeal an estate tax abatement denial either to the ATB or to the probate court having jurisdiction over the decedent's estate.
-The taxpayer must file the appeal with the probate court within sixty days of the date on the abatement denial notice or six months from the date of a deemed denial.
+65C (other than the valuation of an asset), a taxpayer may appeal an estate tax abatement denial either to the ATB or to the probate court having jurisdiction over the decedent’s estate.
+A taxpayer must file an appeal to the ATB or Probate court within sixty days of the date on the notice of abatement denial, or within six months from the date of a deemed denial.
 The same procedures apply as described above for filing a petition with the ATB.
-To initiate an appeal to the probate court is made by filing a complaint with the probate court and serving a summons and complaint upon both the Commissioner of Revenue and the Office of the Attorney General of the Commonwealth of Massachusetts as provided by the Massachusetts Rules of Civil Procedure Rule 4(d)(3).
+To initiate an appeal to the probate court, a taxpayer must file a complaint with the probate court and then serve a summons and complaint upon both the Commissioner of Revenue and the Office of the Attorney General of the Commonwealth of Massachusetts as provided by the Massachusetts Rules of Civil Procedure Rule 4(d)(3).

 For more information on filing a petition with the ATB, see the Rules of Practice and Procedure of the Appellate Tax Board, reprinted in this volume.
 For information on appealing ATB decisions, see AP 630, Appeals from Appellate Tax Board Decisions.
 Information about the Appellate Tax Board can be found at www.mass.gov/atb.

 For more information about filing a complaint or an objection to the ATB’s determination of value under G.L. c.
-65, § 26 with the probate court contact the equity section of the Registrar of Probate's Office at the probate court that has jurisdiction over the estate of the decedent, the original decedent in the case of inheritance taxes.
+65, § 26 with the probate court, contact the equity section of the Registrar of Probate’s Office at the probate court that has jurisdiction over the estate of the decedent, the original decedent in the case of inheritance taxes.
 Contact information for probate courts can be found at: www.mass.gov/courts/courtsandjudges/courts/probateandfamilycourt.

 G.L. c.
 7, § 3B